After a dramatic increase in homicides over three days in late March 2022 that left

 For example, it restricts the freedom of association; also, security forces can monitor phone conversations without a warrant and arrest individuals suspected of being gang members.
 Furthermore, it increases administrative detention from 72 hours to 15 days.

-extended the state of exception for another 30 days.
-The anti-gang emergency law will end towards the end of May; if not extended again.
+extended the state of exception for a second time for another 30 days.
+The anti-gang emergency law will end at the end of June, if not prolonged again.

 The president also requested changes to the penal code that increases jail times for crimes committed by gang members, either adults or minors.